mpm1900/JSFTK_combat/README.md

 ## Welcome to my Turn-based combat game!

 There currently is no name, but this game is a work in progress.
-It started as a tech demo to keep my React skills shart and turned into something fun.
+It started as a tech demo to keep my React skills sharp and turned into something fun.

 # Things that I need help with